 The Board has a written charter, the text of which is set forth in Schedule A hereto.
-The Corporation has also developed a position description for the President and Chief Executive Officer which is set forth in Schedule A.
+The Corporation has also developed a position description for the Chairman and the President and Chief Executive Officer which are set forth in Schedule A.